 The Original Dale-Chall Readability Formula

-For example, a text with an RI between 4.9 and 5.9 is appropriate for students in the 5th grade.
+For example, a text with a score between 4.9 and 5.9 is appropriate for readers with a 5th grade or higher education.

 Word Familiarity: